- 01. Why Should You Consider Becoming An Accountant?

 - A Professional Diploma in Accounting

 The Foundation Certificate in Accounting will prepare you for an entry-level accountant position.
-You will learn the basic accounting principles, how finance administration works and rudiment of bookkeeping and costing.
+You will learn the basic accounting principles, how to finance administration works and the rudiments of bookkeeping and cost.
 You will also be taught how to use accounting software.
 It takes one semester to a year to complete.

 The Advanced Diploma in Accounting approaches more complex accounting specialities such as final accounts, ethical practices and intricate bookkeeping.
 Again this qualification can be achieved in six to twelve months.

 The Professional Diploma in Accounting is the highest qualification the AAT provides.
 It takes up to 18 months to get and covers highly specialize accounting skills such as managing budgets and evaluating the financial performance of a company or performing internal and external audits related to business or personal tax.
 You will also learn how to manage cash flow and treasury.